FocusCookie/storyswap-frontend/README.md

 # Storyswap

-A local booksharing app to reduce waist, overcome the current paper shortage and to declutter your bookshelf.
+A local book-sharing app to reduce waste, overcome the current paper shortage, and to declutter your bookshelf.

 ## Demo